ScottColson/CCLLC.CDS.FieldEncryption/docs/README.md

 - CCLLC.Azure.Secrets.ClientSecret
 - CCLLC.Azure.Secrets.VaultName

+The Field Encryption Service expects to find a secret with the name of CDSFieldEncryptionKey in the Azure Key Vault.
+If, for some reason this name doesn't work for your situation you can set an alternate secret name in the CDS Environment Variables using key CCLLC.EncryptedFields.KeyName.

 ##### Role Based Access

 By default, all users are allowed to view decrypted data and to search against encrypted